nerdyprojectslol/safetytest/README.md

+Website currently hosted on Heroku at:
+"oa-robotics-testing.herokuapp.com"

+Domain at "oasafety.personalweb.systems", planning on moving it to the official FRC domain soon.

 Hi all, Lil Gamer Playz (Erick) here.
 If you are seeing this, this is a repository for the OA Robotics Safety Test I made.